Miller Disability Law, P.C.

 Disability benefit applications are denied far more often than they are approved, to the tune of 70%.
-Social Security disability benefits can be denied for many reasons.
+Social Security Disability benefits can be denied for many reasons.

 The most common are clerical errors and insufficient proof.
 Hope is not lost, however, as applicants can always file an appeal.